-The State of Georgia hopes to meet the national goal of 1 fatality per 100 million vehicle miles of travel by 2008, in part, by minimizing the number of motor vehicle deaths of its growing Hispanic population.
+The State of Georgia hopes to meet the national goal of 1 fatality per 100 million vehicle miles of travel by 2009, in part, by minimizing the number of motor vehicle deaths of its growing Hispanic population.
 Recently, the Centers for Disease Control and Prevention reported that motor vehicle crashes are the leading cause of death for Hispanic ages 1-44 in 2000.
 Also, a study conducted by the Johns Hopkins School of Public Health and the Insurance Institute for Highway Safety found a marked increase in traffic death risks among Hispanic children and teens compared to the general youth population.
+Traffic crashes are the leading cause of death for Hispanics ages 1-34 in the United States.
 Alcohol-related crashes account for about half of all Hispanic traffic-related fatalities.